 It’s all fun and games till you’re the one being caspered.
 Caspering dating is detrimental to anybody who goes through the exhausting process, and it is just better to not do it instead.
 However, if you find yourself fitting in the caspering definition, there are ways you can deal with it.
 Here’s how:

 1. Send a clear text asking for their intentions

-The Casper might be caspering you either because they don’t want to seem like an a*s, or simply because they are not good with confrontations.
-You need to send them one text asking “What are you trying to do here, please come clean with honesty?”
+The Casper might be caspering you either because they don’t want to seem like rude, or simply because they are not good with confrontations.
+You need to send them a text asking “What are you trying to do here, please come clean with honesty?”
 This may give them the space to speak their mind and come to a conclusion.